gammasim/containers/docker-gammasim-tools-dev/README.md

 $ docker run --rm -it -v "$(pwd)/external:/workdir/external" -v "/tmp/token.krb:/tmp/token.krb" gammasim-tools-dev bash
 ```

 Notice that we assume a kerberos token file "token.krb" is present in /tmp.
 This allows smooth connection to the DB.
-The docker does not fail if the token does not exist.
-(This is a temporary solution.)
+The docker does not fail if the token does not exist (this is a temporary solution.)

-In the container, activate the environment:
+In the container, activate the environment for gammasim-tools:
 ```
 $ conda activate gammasim-tools-dev
 $ source set_simtools.sh